 Description of some of my research areas below.
 For more details see publications page.

-Iron oxide / hydroxide, carbonate, and silicate minerals are common in seafloor or hydrothermal systems and can undergo interesting reactions with organic molecules or phosphorus species in the environment.
-We are interested in how these minerals adsorb and concentrate chemical species, and how reactive minerals participate in organic synthesis.
+Iron oxide / hydroxide, carbonate, and silicate minerals are common in seafloor or hydrothermal systems and can drive redox chemistry of organic molecules and phosphorus species, mediate elemental cycling of bio-essential CHNOPS elements, and greatly affect life or origin of life in aqueous systems.
+We are interested in how redox-active minerals adsorb and concentrate chemical species, and how minerals participate in organic synthesis.
 More about this research.